LatinScribe/BetaGoZero/README.md

 focused on implementing our project on a smaller 9 by 9 board.
 However, most of our classes/functions allow for different board sizes - such as 19 by 19 which is the most popular.
-So if the user desires to test out larger board sizes, it will still be possible, but the trade off is that generating large trees requires significantly more running time for the user.
+So if the user desires to test out larger board sizes, it will still be possible, but the trade-off is that generating large trees requires significantly more running time for the user.

-Furthermore, to give our AI a head start during its initial training phase, we are using multiple data sets of thousands of real world games, where each game is stored as an \"sgf\" file ([Smart Go Files](#sec:fn1)) - see Figure 3 for an example of the data (Yamashita).
+Furthermore, to give our AI a head start during its initial training phase, we are using multiple data sets of thousands of real world games, where each game is stored as an "sgf" file ([Smart Go Files](#sec:fn1)) - see Figure 3 for an example of the data (Yamashita).
 We have developed multiple algorithms to process the Smart Game Files, which are capable of isolating the data which we are concerned with,